The 2025 Status list is live ! View all posts

 Step 3: Toning – Balance and Prep Your Skin

 Toners help balance your skin’s pH after cleansing and prepare it to absorb the active ingredients from the rest of your routine.
-Today’s toners are far more sophisticated and moisturizing than the astringent toners of the past.
+Today’s toners are far more sophisticated and moisturising than the astringent toners of the past.

 How to Apply Toner: